enVVeno Medical (NVNO)

 Robert Berman, Chief Executive Officer, Director

-Mr. Berman has served as Chief Executive Officer and a member of the Board of Directors since April 2018, during which time he successfully transitioned enVVeno Medical from a small private company focused on cardiac care to a publicly traded entity focused on venous disease.
-He has over 25 years of experience in healthcare, finance, acquisitions, marketing, compliance, turnarounds, and the development and licensing of emerging technologies.
-From September 2012 until July 2017, Mr. Berman served as President, Chief Executive Officer, and a board member of ITUS Corporation (now Anixa Biosciences), where he led its transformation from a flat panel display technology developer into a Nasdaq-listed cancer therapeutics company.
+Mr. Berman has served as Chief Executive Officer and a member of enVVeno Medical's Board of Directors since April 2018.
+He has over 25 years of experience in various areas including healthcare, finance, acquisitions, marketing, compliance, turnarounds, and the development and licensing of emerging technologies.
+From September 2012 until July 2017, Mr. Berman served as the President, Chief Executive Officer, and a board member of ITUS Corporation (now Anixa Biosciences), successfully transitioning it from a developer of flat panel display technologies to a Nasdaq-listed cancer therapeutics company.
+He began his career at the law firm Blank Rome.

 Jennifer Bright, Chief Financial Officer

-Ms. Bright joined enVVeno Medical in May 2025 and brings over 25 years of financial and strategic leadership experience.
-Her background includes roles at commercial-stage medical device and pharmaceutical companies such as Biolase, Spectrum Pharmaceuticals, Apria Healthcare, Smile Brands, and Teleflex Medical.
-She also possesses technical accounting and auditing experience from her time at PricewaterhouseCoopers LLP.
-Ms. Bright is a Certified Public Accountant and holds a B.A. degree in Business Administration, Accounting, from the University of Washington.
+Ms. Bright joined enVVeno Medical as Chief Financial Officer in May 2025.
+She brings over 25 years of financial and strategic leadership experience gained across several commercial-stage medical device and pharmaceutical companies, including Biolase, Spectrum Pharmaceuticals, Apria Healthcare, Smile Brands, and Teleflex Medical.
+Ms. Bright also has technical accounting and auditing experience from her time at PricewaterhouseCoopers LLP and is a Certified Public Accountant.
+She previously held the CFO role at BIOLASE, Inc.

-Marc Glickman, M.D., Senior Vice President and Chief Medical Officer
+Marc H. Glickman, M.D., Senior Vice President and Chief Medical Officer

 Dr. Glickman has served as Senior Vice President and Chief Medical Officer since May 2016.
-In 1981, he initiated a vascular practice in Norfolk, Virginia, and was responsible for establishing the first Vein Center in Virginia and creating a dialysis access center.
-He was also the director of Vascular Services at Sentara Health Care until his retirement in 2014.
-Dr. Glickman is board-certified in Vascular Surgery and is a past president of the Vascular Society of the Americas.
+He started a vascular practice in Norfolk, Virginia in 1981, where he established the first Vein Center in Virginia and created a dialysis access center.
+Prior to joining enVVeno Medical, he was employed by Sentara Health Care as director of Vascular Services until his retirement in 2014.
+Dr. Glickman is board certified in Vascular Surgery and is a past president of the Vascular Society of the Americas.
+He has also served on the advisory boards for several medical companies.

 Hamed Alavi, Ph.
 D., Senior Vice President and Chief Technology Officer